threatray/tigerrat/README.md

-This repository contains IOCs and scripts for the Andariel's APT group research published here: https://threatray.com/blog/abc
+This repository contains scripts and IOCs for the Andariel APT group research published in December 2021 accessible here: https://threatray.com/blog/establishing-the-tigerrat-and-tigerdownloader-malware-families

-## IOCs

-The `packer_configs.csv` file contains a list of packed TigerRAT samples and their packer details.
-The `payload_configs.csv` file contains a list of the unpacked TigerRAT samples and their extracted config values.
+Please refer to the blog post for further background information.

 ## Scripts

-Two scripts are used to unpack packed TigerRAT samples and extract their config values.
+Two scripts are used to unpack TigerDownloader and TigerRAT samples and extract their config values.

 These scripts require Python 3 and pip to be installed.
 Install the additional requirements with:
 ```
 pip3 install pefile
 ```

-The script `unpack_samples.py` unpacks packed TigerRAT samples.
+The script `unpack_samples.py` unpacks packed TigerDownloader and TigerRAT samples.

 ```
 $ python3 unpack_samples.py -h